How to Dose Betaine HCl For Best Results

 HCI starts the digestion of protein structures in the stomach by transforming pepsinogen into the proteolytic enzyme, Pepsin.
-Once it is formed, Pepsin acts to break proteins into smaller, easier to digest amino acids, that are easily absorbed by the small intestine.
+Once it is formed, Pepsin acts to break proteins into smaller, easier-to-digest amino acids that are easily absorbed by the small intestine.
 When you don't have enough stomach acid, incompletely digested large protein molecules will be absorbed into the systemic circulation but may set off a host of food intolerances.

 3. Protection of the GI Tract from Pathogens

-In addition to breaking down your food properly and absorbing a host of nutraceuticals, HCl also plays an important role in maintaining a safe environment in the stomach.
+In addition to breaking down your food properly and absorbing a host of nutraceuticals, HCl also plays an essential role in maintaining a safe environment in the stomach.
 HCl reaches that goal by defending against orally-ingested pathogens and creating a defensive barrier to prevent bacterial or fungal overgrowth in the small intestine.

-Low stomach acid and GERD are unpleasant digestive conditions that affect your quality of life.
+Low stomach acid and GERD are digestive conditions that affect your quality of life.
 Fortunately, Betaine HCl may hold the promise of helping you get your life back.

 What to be Aware of Before Taking Betaine HCl